LaGuardia Airport: Redevelopment

 Construction of the project's first phase started in spring of 2016, once final plans were approved by the Port Authority board, with the entire redevelopment scheduled to be completed by late 2022.
-Terminal B will be demolished, and Delta will rebuild its terminals C and D in coordination with the plan.
-The new airport will feature an island gate system, with passengers connecting between the terminal building and the gates via bridges that will be high enough for aircraft to taxi under.
+Terminal B would be demolished, and Delta would rebuild its terminals C and D in coordination with the plan.
+The new airport was to feature an island gate system, with passengers connecting between the terminal building and the gates via bridges that would be high enough for aircraft to taxi under.
 In late March 2016, the comprehensive plans for the redevelopment were approved unanimously between the Port Authority of New York, New Jersey, and LaGuardia Gateway Partners for the Terminal B Project.
 Construction costs were estimated to range from $4 billion to $5.3 billion.
 In August 2017, Magic Johnson Enterprises and Loop Capital created a joint venture named JLC Capital to invest in Phase 2 of LaGuardia Airport's reconstruction.
 The same month, Delta broke ground on the last phase of the airport's reconstruction.
 On December 9, 2017, six airlines moved at LGA in anticipation of the new terminals.
-Alaska Airlines and JetBlue moved to the Marine Air Terminal.
+Alaska Airlines (originally Virgin America) and JetBlue moved to the Marine Air Terminal.
 American consolidated in Terminal B. Frontier and Spirit depart from Terminal C and arrive at Terminal D. Since the move, there have been further changes with Alaska Airlines ending service to LaGuardia, JetBlue moving all but Boston flights to Terminal B, and Spirit consolidating its operations in Terminal A.

 LaGuardia Gateway Partners, which manages the construction of Terminal B, has completed most of the complex.
 The first half of the seven-level West Parking Garage opened in February 2018, with 1,600 of 3,100 parking spaces being made available, and the rest of the garage was opened later that year.
 Eleven new gates at Terminal B opened on December 1, 2018, and were used by Air Canada, American Airlines, and Southwest Airlines.
 Five additional gates opened on June 2, 2019, when United relocated most of its operations to the new concourse.
 The new space included a concourse with a 55 ft ceiling, food concessions, an FAO Schwarz toy store, and an indoor play area.
 The new headhouse at Terminal B opened on June 13, 2020, along with the new connector to the Eastern Concourse.
 On August 5, 2020, American opened the first seven gates of the Western Concourse, with ten additional gates and the bridge connector scheduled to open at the end of 2021.
 The second bridge connecting to Terminal B was later completed and opened to the public on January 27, 2022.